jatinprajapati1542/iTask-Manager/README.md

 ---

-## 🤝 Contributing

-Contributions, suggestions, and improvements are always welcome.

----

-## 📄 License

-This project is open-source and available under the MIT License.

----

 ## 👨‍💻 Author

-Made with ❤️ by Dheeraj Prajapati
+Made with by Jatin Prajapati